nikrich/nikrich/README.md

 Until then I'll be drinking wine with my cats and building games.
 Cheers!

-## Hi there 👋 I'm Bhekisile Jozi
-✨a Software Developer✨

-- I'm currently working on my side project!
-- Open for new opportunities or collaborate with me on a new project!
-- 📫 How to reach me: bhekisilejozi@gmail.com
-- 😄 Pronouns: she/her

  ## Languages and Tools:

 <!-- Core Languages -->